Austin Powers: International Man of Mystery

-Austin Powers: International Man of Mystery (or simply Austin Powers) is a 1997 American spy comedy film directed by Jay Roach.
-It is the first installment in the Austin Powers series.
-It stars franchise co-producer and writer Mike Myers, playing the roles of Austin Powers and his arch enemy Dr. Evil.
-Supporting roles are played by Elizabeth Hurley, Robert Wagner, Seth Green, and Michael York.
-The film is a parody of the James Bond films and other popular culture from the 1960s, centering on a flamboyant, promiscuous secret agent and a criminal mastermind arch-nemesis, who go into and come out of cryostasis at the same time as each other as their conflict spans decades.
+Austin Powers: International Man of Mystery (or simply Austin Powers) is a 1997 American spy comedy film directed by Jay Roach and written by Mike Myers.
+It is the first installment in the Austin Powers film series and stars Myers as both the British spy Austin Powers and his nemesis Dr. Evil, alongside Elizabeth Hurley, Michael York, Robert Wagner, Seth Green and Mindy Sterling.
+The film is a parody of James Bond films and 1960s popular culture.

+The film follows Austin Powers, a flamboyant secret agent who is cryogenically frozen in the 1960s and revived in the 1990s to stop the criminal mastermind Dr. Evil, who has returned to carry out a scheme for global extortion.
+As Austin adjusts to modern society, he partners with Vanessa Kensington (Hurley) while attempting to thwart Dr. Evil's plans.

-The film, which cost $16.5 million to produce, was released on May 2, 1997.
-It received generally positive reviews from critics and grossed $67 million worldwide.
-It is now regarded as one of the best comedy films of all time, ranking 42nd on Bravo's "100 Funniest Movies of All Time" list.
-The film spawned two sequels, Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
-In the years following Austin Powers in Goldmember, Myers has discussed the possibility of a fourth film, though as of 2025 nothing official has come to fruition.
+Austin Powers: International Man of Mystery was released on May 2, 1997.
+It grossed roughly $67 million worldwide against a production budget of around $16–18 million.
+Although its initial box office performance was modest in some markets, it later developed a wider audience through home media and word of mouth.
+The film received generally positive reviews from critics.
+It was followed by two sequels, Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).

 Plot

-In 1967, Austin Powers is a flamboyant British spy, renowned for his charm, style, and embodiment of the era's free-spirited, hedonistic ethos.
-Unable to defeat Austin at this time, his nemesis Dr. Evil cryogenically freezes himself, intending to return when free love has waned, and greed and corruption dominate once more.
-Austin volunteers for cryostasis to counter Dr. Evil's eventual return.
+In 1967, Austin Powers is a flamboyant British spy, renowned for his charm, style, and embodiment of the era's free-spirited hedonism.
+Unable to defeat Austin, his nemesis Dr. Evil cryogenically freezes himself, intending to return when free love has waned, and greed and corruption dominate society once more.
+Austin volunteers to be frozen as well, so he can confront Dr. Evil when he returns.

-In 1997, Dr. Evil is revived and discovers that many of the evil schemes he planned to commit, like damaging the ozone layer and fabricating a sexual scandal involving Prince Charles, had already occurred without his involvement.
-Meanwhile, his henchman, Number Two, has transformed Virtucon, the legitimate front of Evil's empire, into a multibillion-dollar corporation.
-Uninterested in business, Dr. Evil conspires to hold the world ransom with nuclear weapons for $1 million—only to learn this is now an insignificant sum—and increases his demand to $100 billion.
-He also meets his teenage son, Scott, conceived with his preserved sperm.
-Scott, angry at his father due to his absence, rejects Dr. Evil's attempts to bond.
-The British Ministry of Defence revives Austin and assigns agent Vanessa Kensington, daughter of his former partner Mrs. Kensington, to help him adjust to the 1990s.
-Unlike her mother, who shared an unspoken love with Austin, the no-nonsense Vanessa is unimpressed by his outdated attitude toward casual sex and relationships.
-However, his charm and romantic side eventually win her over.
+In 1997, Dr. Evil is revived and discovers that many of the evil schemes he planned, like damaging the ozone layer and fabricating a sexual scandal involving Prince Charles, have already occurred without his involvement.
+Meanwhile, his lieutenant Number Two has transformed Virtucon, the legitimate front of Dr. Evil's criminal empire, into a multibillion-dollar corporation.
+Uninterested in business, Dr. Evil threatens to hold the world ransom with nuclear weapons until he is paid $100 billion.
+He meets his teenage son, Scott, conceived with Dr. Evil's preserved sperm; Scott rejects Dr. Evil's attempts to form a relationship out of anger at his absence.

+The British Ministry of Defence revives Austin and assigns agent Vanessa Kensington—daughter of his former spy partner Mrs. Kensington—to help him adjust to the 1990s.
+Unlike her mother, who shared an unspoken love with Austin, the no-nonsense Vanessa is unimpressed by Austin's outdated attitude toward casual sex and relationships.
+However, she is won over by his charm and the two soon develop a romantic connection.